tyo-yo/cookiecutter-mlpoc/README.md

 ```
 poetry install
 ```
+5. Create your own .env file and put your secret information like API key

-5. Get your code on!
+6. Get your code on!
    * Your main component like model should be under ``project_slug/``
    * Visualization like data analysis can be made by jupyter notebook: ``notebooks/``
    * Dataset should be on cloud like AWS S3 or Google Storage for reproducibility